 The computer lab is open from 9:30 a.m. until 15 minutes before closing time.
 To increase safety, we have decreased the number of computers, increased spacing, and have committed a staff person to remain in the lab to assist with computer help and printing.
 Only one person is allowed at each computer, and time limits are set for 90 minutes each day.
 If you need help, the assistant is able to roll their cart around and remote into your computer to offer help without encroaching within your 6′ space.

-In accordance with the City of Beloit and Beloit Public Library resolutions, all people (ages 5 and up) entering the building are required to wear face coverings.
-Exceptions can be found in the City of Beloit resolution.
-BPL has a supply of disposable masks for those who either may have forgotten theirs or can’t afford one.
-If you need one, please ask any staff member.
+Masks are encouraged regardless of vaccination status.
+BPL has a supply of disposable masks for anyone who needs one.
 We are happy to accommodate patrons who meet exception guidelines originally established by the State of Wisconsin with drive-up service or private study rooms.

 Free WiFi 24/7